modip-org/spec/format_spec.md

 ### `schemaVersion`

-This field MUST be stored as an integer.
+This field MUST be stored as an String.
 It contains the version of the Format being used, to help with backwards compatibility.
-The current value of this at the time of writing is `1`.
+The format is ALWAYS stored as a SemVer-conforming String.
+The current value of this at the time of writing is `1.0.0`.

 ---